84th Infantry Regiment "Venezia": Second Italo-Ethiopian War

-In 1935-36 the 19th Infantry Division "Gavinana", including the 84th Infantry Regiment "Venezia", participated in the Second Italo-Ethiopian War.
+In 1935–36 the 19th Infantry Division "Gavinana", including the 84th Infantry Regiment "Venezia", participated in the Second Italo-Ethiopian War.
 Together with the 24th Infantry Division "Gran Sasso" the Gavinana operated in the Tigray Region.
-On 3-6 October 1935 the Gavinana conquered Adwa.
+On 3–6 October 1935 the "Gavinana" division conquered Adwa.
 In March 1936 the division fought in the Battle of Shire and then in the Second Battle of Tembien.
-For its conduct during the war the 84th Infantry Regiment "Venezia" was awarded a Bronze Medal of Military Valour.
+For its conduct during the war the 84th Infantry Regiment "Venezia" was awarded a Bronze Medal of Military Valor, which was affixed to the regiment's flag and added to the regiment's coat of arms.
 During the regiment's deployment the regimental depot in Florence formed on 10 March 1935 the 213th Infantry Regiment "Arno" as replacement.
-The 213th Arno was assigned to the CXIX Brigata "Gavinana II".
-After the 84th Infantry Regiment "Venezia" returned from Ethiopia the 213th Infantry Regiment "Arno" was disbanded on 30 September 1936 and its personnel transferred to the 84th Venezia.
+The 213th Arno was assigned to the CXIX Infantry Brigade "Gavinana II".
+After the 84th Infantry Regiment "Venezia" returned from Ethiopia the 213th Infantry Regiment "Arno" was disbanded on 30 September 1936 and its personnel integrated into the 84th Venezia.

-On 15 April 1939 the 19th Infantry Division "Gavinana" was renamed 19th Infantry Division "Venezia".
+On 15 April 1939 the XIX Infantry Brigade "Gavinana" was disbanded and the 19th Infantry Division "Gavinana" was renamed 19th Infantry Division "Venezia".
 The same month the division was mobilized for the invasion of Albania, landing in Durrës in Albania on 25–30 April 1939 and then occupying Elbasan and Pogradec to the East of Tirana.
 On 15 September 1939 the regimental depot of the 84th Infantry Regiment "Venezia" in Florence formed the 128th Infantry Regiment "Firenze" for the 41st Infantry Division "Firenze", as replacement for the regiment, as the Venezia division was to be based permanently in the Italian protectorate of Albania.